AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### MaxDepth

 Our TreeMaps have a MaxDepth feature.
 You can define how many levels do you want to be shown simultaneously in one chart.
 It means that it's possible to show as many levels of hierarchy as you need.
-Use {api}**.maxDepth()**{api} method with a number of levels you want to see as an argument.
+Use {api:anychart.charts.TreeMap#msxDepth}**.maxDepth()**{api} method with a number of levels you want to see as an argument.
 Note that the more levels you show the less understandable your TreeMap might become (depends on the levels' number and values they represent).
 Let's set this parameter to 3 for the next sample:

 ```
 	// setting the maximum levels depth
     chart.maxDepth(3);
 ```

 That's how the chart looks with the maxDepth property value set more than 1.
-There are two extra settings that help managing this feature, {api}**.hintOpacity**{api} and {api}**.hintDepth**{api}, which will be described later in the article.
+There are two extra settings that help managing this feature, {api:anychart.charts.TreeMap#hintOpacity}**.hintOpacity**{api} and {api:anychart.charts.TreeMap#hintDepth}**.hintDepth**{api}, which will be described later in the article.

 {sample}BCT\_TreeMap\_03{sample}